Empyreal96/easy-build-nt5/README.md

-- **easy-build.cmd:**
+**easy-build.cmd:**

-  *What is it exactly?*
+- *What is it exactly? **
   - *It is an easy to use 'frontend' to the NT5 Razzle Build Environment and 4chan/OpenXP Patches*

   - *Easy to use (I hope)*

-- How to use?
+- **How to use?**

-    Just copy to the same folder as 'razzle.cmd', double-click, it will ask for UAC, detect if user is 32 or 64 bit, then loads razzle + easy-build
+- Just copy to the same folder as 'razzle.cmd', double-click, it will ask for UAC, detect if user is 32 or 64 bit, then loads razzle + easy-build

+- **What can it do?**
+  - One-Click for Build, Postbuild, and ISO creation
+  - Automatically detect Host Architecture and load the required razzle
+  - Easy switching between:
+    - Prerelease and Retail
+    - Free and Checked
+    - Timebomb Expiration Days
+  - Easy access build Error Logs
+  - Display Build Environment Info
+  - Provide Links to 'Official' Build Guide
+  - Checks in place to prevent building without missing files